guidobouman/thesis/Documents/Thesis/Thesis.markdown

 Since the creation of HTML 1 in 1989, the internet has been steadily improving.
 The community behind W3C has been working hard to get browsers to comply to their standards.
 More and more modern browsers are following the standards and are focused on adopting new technologies and standards as they arise.
 This behaviour is a great improvement.
 It has allowed for a lot of flaws to be tackled.
 Though there are still quite some flaws a browser vendor can't fix.

 ### Semantics
 The internet is not easily readable by machines.
 The web unfortunately is not readable like a database with structured data.
-This is because of the loose structure in html.

-Readable for humans <> Readable for machines.
+This is because of the loose structure in HTML.
+HTML was intended to be easy to use, flexible.
+But because it's so flexible, you can omit a lot of descriptional information about your data.
+For easy machine readability, they need context, and a specified set of rules.
+If a human reads an article on the internet, he could quickly distinguish the topic, writer and other data from the text.
+On top of that, based on the websites the user was browsing before, and the context of the current one, a lot of extra information could be extracted.
+Computers don't work this way.
+By default they're not flexible at all.
+Based on the rules mentioned before, they will try to interpret the data and it's structure, and grab everything it understands.

 #### The Semantic Web
 The Semantic Web, a W3C movement lead by the Tim Berners Lee aims to make unstructured data into a 'web of data'.